danielsaidi/website_danielsaidi/_posts/2020/2020-06-04-string-contains.md

 string.lowercased().contains("Contains".lowercased()) // => true
 ```

-Howevr, his is not that performant, since you create two new strings to perform this check.

-For case-insensitive checks, you could instead use `range` and provide it with a `.caseInsensitive` option:
+However, this is not that performant, since you create two new strings to perform this check.
+You could use `range` instead, and provide it with a `.caseInsensitive` option:

 ```swift
 string.range(of: "Contains", options: .caseInsensitive) != nil // => true